SYME STUDENT LIFE

 Q. Can I borrow bedding?

-No. You must bring your own or purchase when you arrive at SYME.
+A: No. You must bring your own bedding or purchase it after arriving.

 Q. Do I need an English Bible?